 #4: Keep it simple

 I’m not saying that your design needs to be super basic.
-Just don’t go over the top in terms of complexity.
+Just don’t go over the top in terms of complexity with the user interface.

-Remember that users are going to be viewing and using your app on a small device.
+Remember that real users are going to be viewing and using your app on a small device.
 Don’t try to jam everything into a small space and expect it to work.
 UI elements must be taken into consideration for usability.

 Here’s something else to consider.
 If your design is complicated, it could take longer for your app to load.
 I’ll discuss this concept in greater detail shortly.